Why the rule of space is so powerful in photography composition

 Using rule of space to show perspective in the desert

-By including a large amount of the space around the couple, it places them in the environment and highlights their vulnerability.
-They are small in the expansive Namib desert.
-(If you’re wondering what’s going on – it was scorching and my friends were cooling off and having a laugh together under a wet kikoy.)
+Including a large amount of the space around the couple places them in the environment and highlights their vulnerability.
+They’re small in the expansive Namib desert.
+(If you’re wondering what’s going on – it was scorching hot and my friends were cooling off and having a laugh together under a wet kikoy.)

 4. Breaking the rule of space